 XXIII.
 INDEMNIFICATION.
-The Service Provider shall indemnify, defend, save and hold harmless the CRA, its elected and appointed officials, officers, agents and employees from and against any and all suits, claims, liabilities, damages (consequential or otherwise), or losses brought for bodily injury or damage to property (including attorneys' fees) that arise or are alleged to have arisen as a result of any conduct, whether actions or omissions; whether intentional, unintentional, or negligent; whether legal or illegal; or otherwise that occur in connection with or in breach of this Agreement or in the performance of the services required hereunder, by the Service Provider, its subcontractors, agents or employees, excepting those losses or damages directly caused solely by the acts, errors, or omissions of the CRA or any of its officers, agents or employees.
+The Service Provider shall indemnify, save and hold harmless the CRA, its elected and appointed officials, officers, agents and employees from and against any and all suits, claims, liabilities, damages (consequential or otherwise), or losses brought for bodily injury or damage to property (including attorneys' fees) that arise or are alleged to have arisen as a result of any conduct, whether actions or omissions; whether intentional, unintentional, or negligent; whether legal or illegal; or otherwise that occur in connection with or in breach of this Agreement or in the performance of the services required hereunder, by the Service Provider, its subcontractors, agents or employees, excepting those losses or damages directly caused solely by the acts, errors, or omissions of the CRA or any of its officers, agents or employees.
 This indemnification shall survive the expiration or termination of this Agreement.
 The Service Provider expressly understands and agrees that any insurance protection required by this Agreement or otherwise provided by the Service Provider shall in no way limit the Service Provider's responsibility to indemnify, defend, save, and hold harmless the CRA or its elected or appointed officials, officers, employees, agents, assigns, and instrumentalities as herein required.
+Notwithstanding the foregoing and only with respect to Service Provider's performance of professional or engineering services, Service Provider's indemnity obligations shall be limited to the extent of its negligence.

 The CRA reserves the right to appoint its own counsel to represent the CRA interests regarding any matter defended hereunder.
 The Service Provider acknowledges that the CRA has no obligation to provide legal counsel or defense to the Service Provider, its employees, or subcontractors in the event that a suit, claim or action of any character is brought by any person not a party to this agreement against the Service Provider as a result of or relating to obligations under this agreement.
-The CRA shall have no obligation for the payment of any judgments, or the settlement of any claims asserted against the Service Provider or its subcontractors or employees as a result of or relating to the Service Provider s obligations hereunder.
+The CRA shall have no obligation for the payment of any judgments, or the settlement of any claims asserted against the Service Provider or its subcontractors or employees as a result of or relating to the Service Providers obligations hereunder.